51Degrees/documentation/src/info/testedversions.md

 The tabs below show the specific platforms and versions that are currently tested as part of each release.

-If something is not tested here, and you believe it should be, please raise an issue via our [GitHub](https://github.com/51Degrees) page and we will look into it.
+If something is not tested here, and you believe it should be, please raise an issue via our [GitHub](https://github.com/51Degrees) page.
+If you have a configuration that is not covered, [contact us](https://51degrees.com/contact-us) and we will look into it.

 You may also want to review the @dependencies page, as these topics are related.
 @htmlonly